Presidency of Benigno Aquino III: First 100 days

 Aquino's first 100 days of his presidency was marked by infighting among factions in his administration.
+His first executive order declared about 4,000 government positions vacant to rid his administration of people associated with Gloria Macapagal-Arroyo.
 Aquino suspended projects deemed suspicious and cut salaries of public officials.
 He received harsh criticism for the Manila hostage crisis, although the event had minimal impact in his approval rating; he finished his 100th day in office with 71% of respondents in an SWS survey satisfied with his performance.

 Domestic policies

 Anti-corruption

 On June 29, 2010, Aquino announced the formation of a truth commission that will investigate various issues including corruption allegations against outgoing President Gloria Macapagal Arroyo; Aquino named former Chief Justice Hilario Davide, Jr. to head the commission.
-However, in July 26, 2011, the Supreme Court struck down the commission because it "violated the equal protection clause of the Constitution".
+However, on July 26, 2011, the Supreme Court struck down the commission because it "violated the equal protection clause of the Constitution".

 During his inaugural address, Aquino created the no wang-wang policy, strengthening the implementation of Presidential Decree No. 96 issued in 1973 by President Ferdinand Marcos that regulated the use of sirens, horns and other similar devices only to specific motor vehicles such as those used by the President and Vice President.
 Aquino maintained he would not use wang-wang despite being stuck in traffic.
 He also traded the official black presidential Mercedes Benz S-Guard limousine for a white Toyota Land Cruiser 200.
 After his inaugural address, the Metropolitan Manila Development Authority began to enforce Aquino's no wang-wang policy, confiscating wang-wang from public officials and private motorists who illegally used them.